-This is another great cozy in the Josie Prescott series, the third one in the series.
-(I know I've skipped the second one and hope to get to it later this year.)
-Antiques to Die For is set in the winter, when Josie's boyfriend Ty is offered a new job in D.C.
-Not only that, her close friend, Rosalie, is murdered, leaving Rosalie's sister an orphan.
-It's up to Josie to find out who killed her, when it hit close to home, and to find out about a Whistler pallette fraud from a customer.
-When Josie gets closer to the truth, she's being targeted by a "secret admirer", who wants to scare her away.
+In Jane Cleland's Antiques to Die For, the third book in the Josie Prescott series, this was set in the winter, when Josie's boyfriend Ty was offered a new job in D.C.
+Not only that, her close friend, Rosalie, was murdered, leaving Rosalie's sister an orphan.
+It was now up to Josie to find out who killed her, when it really did hit close to home, and to find out about a Whistler pallette fraud from a customer.
+When Josie had gotten closer to the truth, she was being targeted by a "secret admirer", who wanted to scare her away.
 This is a great read for sure.
-Kristen

 This was another terrific Josie Prescott cozy.
 I really cared about Josie and Ty, when they had dealt with Ty's new job promotion.
 I wondered if they would pull off a long-distance relationship that way.
 This one was intriguing and gripping as well from start to finish.
 I loved the winter scene for the setting and the New England area for the location of the series.
 Great drama, good non-stop action, and plenty of shocking surprises right to the end.

 Do you have any antiques to die for?
 If so, pick up a copy today!

 Review: Smugglers & Scones by Morgan C. Talbot

 5 hours ago